BAD CREDIT APARTMENTS IN AUSTIN, TX :: APARTMENTS EXPRESS - AUSTIN APARTMENT LOCATOR - ASAP MOVE-IN APARTMENT LOCATOR

 • You have a solid monthly income.

-• You haven’t been evicted or broken a lease.
+• You have not been evicted or broken a lease.

 • You can provide rental references—or explain your situation clearly.